Best Greenwashing Compliance Tools 2026: Honest Comparison

 Paste your URL into EcoClaim's free scanner.
 Get a compliance score, every flagged term tied to its specific Annex I point or UCPD article, country-specific severity ratings, and AI-generated compliant rewrites you can paste directly into product descriptions.

-Run Free Scan →Where Each Tool Falls Short — The Honest Limits
+Run Free Scan →Where Every Tool Falls Short — Including EcoClaim

 No greenwashing compliance tool — including EcoClaim — replaces legal review for high-value claims.
 Tools detect term-level violations and missing substantiation; they cannot tell you whether your specific certification is recognized in a specific member state, whether a particular court would uphold your substantiation, or whether your marketing strategy needs structural change beyond rewording.
 Treat scanners as the first audit pass, not the only one.
 For high-stakes claims (corporate-level net-zero pledges, headline carbon-neutral product launches, comparative claims against named competitors), commission specialist legal review in addition to a scan.